dharanidadi/Week_0/README.md

 <span style="color:red">[WARNING], Do at your own risk!
 We will be not responsible if you lose your data. __Follow instructions carefully and make backups before you start!__</span> <br />
 **Virtual Machine** : You can install a virtual machine and install ubuntu on that.
 Follow this [Tutorial](https://www.youtube.com/watch?v=x5MhydijWmc) in that case.
 (Installation of the Virtual Machine is also included in the tutorial)
 **WSL** : Follow this [Tutorial](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) to install WSL on your windows system.
+**The Construct website** : You are also free to use [**theconstructsim**](https://www.theconstructsim.com/) without having to install anything.
+The Construct is an online platform that supports ROS development.

 * __Get familiar with Linux__:
 Here are a few resources that you can refer to in order to get familiar with Linux: